The Real Housewives of London promises drama and glamour – here’s where to watch

 The UK version of the global franchise drops next week

+The first reviews are already in, with many critics saying the cast live up to their American counterparts.
 Unlike many Real Housewives offshoots, the six women had no relationship to each other before the show, besides mingling in similar circles.
 So, who’s going to cause the most drama?
-You’ll have to tune in from Monday to find out.
+You’ll have to tune in from today to find out.
 Here’s everything you need to know.

 How to watch The Real Housewives of London in the UK

-The Real Housewives of London will be available to watch from Monday 18 August, with new episodes dropping weekly.
+The Real Housewives of London is available to watch from today (Monday 18 August), with new episodes dropping weekly.

 All 10 episodes of the first season will be on Hayu, an NBC subscription-based platform that you can add to your Amazon account.
 You can currently get a free 7-day trial, and membership is £4.99 a month thereafter.
 The series is set to conclude on Monday 20 October, with a reunion special hosted by comedian Katherine Ryan.